klee-contrib/topmodel/TopModel.VSCode/README.md

 ## Features

-This extension provides a rich editing experience for TopModel `yml` files.
+This extension provides a rich editing experience for TopModel `tmd` files.
 Included features :

 - Keywords highlighting
 - Auto-complete Domains, Class and Properties (for current and `uses` files)